From Static to Dynamic: Exploring Self-supervised Image-to-Video Representation Transfer Learning¶

 Overall Architecture¶

-Two frames \(\mathbf{v}_{t_1}\) and \(\mathbf{v}_{t_2}\) are sampled from each video.
-Patch-level features are extracted via the frozen image encoder and then mapped through a learnable lightweight projection layer \(g\) (linear layer + LayerNorm, only 0.59M parameters) into an adjusted representation space.
-Temporal correspondences are learned via a cycle consistency loss in this space, while a KL-divergence constraint preserves semantic structure.
-The total loss is \(\mathcal{L}_{total} = \mathcal{L}_{cyc} + \lambda \mathcal{L}_{reg}\).
+Specifically, two frames \(\mathbf{v}_{t_1}\) and \(\mathbf{v}_{t_2}\) are sampled from a video.
+Patch-level features are extracted using a completely frozen image encoder, then passed through a learnable projection layer \(g\) (a linear layer with LayerNorm, totaling only 0.59M parameters).
+During training, two objectives are optimized in this new space: temporal correspondence via cycle consistency and semantic structure preservation via KL divergence.
+The total loss \(\mathcal{L}_{total} = \mathcal{L}_{cyc} + \lambda \mathcal{L}_{reg}\) is used, with gradients backpropagating only to the linear layer.

 Key Designs¶

-Positional Encoding Augmentation (PEA):
+2. Positional Encoding Augmentation (PEA): Blocking the "position shortcut"

-Semantic Separability Constraint:
+3. Semantic Separability Constraint: Preserving discriminability via KL Divergence

 Loss & Training¶

-- Only the projection layer \(g\) (0.59M parameters) is updated; the encoder is fully frozen.
+- Total loss \(\mathcal{L}_{total} = \mathcal{L}_{cyc} + \lambda \mathcal{L}_{reg}\).
+Only the projection layer \(g\) (0.59M parameters) is updated; the encoder remains frozen.

-- Trained on Kinetics-400 for 5 epochs, batch size 512, on 4 RTX 4090 GPUs, using AdamW optimizer with learning rate \(1 \times 10^{-4}\) and cosine decay.
+- Trained on Kinetics-400 for 5 epochs, batch size 512, 4x RTX4090 GPUs, AdamW optimizer, learning rate \(1\times 10^{-4}\) with cosine decay.
+Total training time is approximately 1.2 RTX4090 GPU-days.

 Key Experimental Results¶

-Main Results (Dense-level Tasks, ViT-B/16)¶
+Main Results (Dense-level tasks with ViT-B/16)¶

 | Method | VIP mIoU | DAVIS J&F | JHMDB [email protected] |